 b.
 You will not receive a receipt from a card reader attached to a vending or laundry machine.
 These transactions will be listed on your account activity which is available on-line at (onecard.towson.edu).

 c.
 You may request a receipt for deposits made to your OneCard Retail and Dining account(s) made through the ASBO.
-The Business Office does not accept points deposits over the phone.
+The Business Office does not accept Doc or Dining Dollar deposits over the phone.

 d.
 You will receive an email notification for deposits made to your account(s) through the OneCard web site.

-- Forfeiture of Points - Retail and Dining points that remain on an individual's account 1 year past their separation from the university will be forfeited.
+- Forfeiture of Funds - Dining and Doc Dollars that remain on an individual's account 1 year past their separation from the university will be forfeited.

 - Account Statements - A monthly notification that account statements are available on-line.
 An emailed statement may be requested by emailing ASBO at email@example.com.